Breast Implant Options for Breast Implant Surgery

 Breast Implant Brands

-Your breast implant brand says a lot about the quality of the implant you’re getting and it can play a critical role in how your breasts look and feel in the long run.
+Your breast implant brand says a lot about the quality of the implant you’re getting, and it can play a critical role in how your breasts look and feel in the long run.
 Here, at Gold Coast Plastic Surgery, we only offer the most reputable breast implant brands in Australia to make sure that our patients get the quality and aesthetics they desire.
-Here are some of the top breast implant brands:
+Here are some of the top breast implant brands we offer:

 Motiva breast implants are arguably the best silicone breast implants available in Australia.
-These premium implants utilise innovative technologies that make them perfect for women who want the most natural-looking and feeling breasts possible after their boob job.
+These implants are Dr Doyle’s first choice in breast implants.
+These premium implants utilise innovative technologies that make them perfect for women who want the most natural-looking and feeling breasts possible after their breast augmentation.
 If you want round and perky boobs with maximal upper pole fullness to flatter your cleavage, the popular Motiva Round implant is an excellent choice.
-The Motiva Ergonomix implant, on the other hand, is for you, if you’re aiming for a more natural look and feel since these implants are carefully engineered to adapt to your body movements.
+On the other hand, the Motiva Ergonomix implant which takes on a teardrop shape in the body, is for you, if you’re aiming for a more natural look and feel since these implants are carefully engineered to adapt to your body movements.

-Mentor is another great breast implant brand that’s been around for over 4 decades, with tens of thousands of satisfied women having their implants worldwide.
+Mentor is another excellent breast implant brand that’s been around for over 4 decades, with tens of thousands of satisfied women having their implants worldwide.
 Mentor breast implants are known for their durability and outstanding quality.
 They offer both saline and silicone implants in a wide variety of sizes, models, and projections.
-Their Silicone MemoryGel® implants were designed using advanced technologies that are guaranteed to give you full and perky breasts with very natural consistency and feel.
+Their Silicone MemoryGel® implants were designed using advanced technologies that are guaranteed to give you full and perky breasts with a very natural consistency and feel.
+The Mentor Saline breast implants are rarely used these days.

-Allergan has been around for some time, and they provide silicone implants with either smooth or textured surfaces.
-Currently, their textured implants are suspended in Australia after many studies showed that they’re associated with Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL).
+Currently, ALL textured implants are suspended in Australia after many studies showed that they’re associated with Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL) which is a lymphoma that grows in the capsule surrounding an implant.

-Several other reputable breast implant brands such as Sebbin, Silimed, and Nagor are available in Australia.
-You can discuss your choice of breast implant brand with Dr Doyle in more detail when you come in for your initial consultation.
+Several other reputable breast implant brands such as Sebbin, Silimed, Eurosilicone and Nagor are available in Australia.

 Breast Implant Types